 Smartphone Apps for Travel…..here are the best!

 I’m kind of a smartphone dinosaur.
-Although I have a smartphone (currently of the iPhone ilk, but likely to change soon), I’m not an app-slut the way I probably should be.
+Although I have a smartphone (currently of the iPhone ilk), I’m not an app-slut the way I probably should be.

 Having said that, I realize I have quite a repertoire of smartphone apps that I’ve become quite dependent on.
 (Note: where possible, links to all versions – iPhone, Andriod, etc – of the app have been provided).